isl-org/Open3D/docs/tutorial/docker/docker.rst

 Limitations
 ```````````

-- the ``lxde`` based interface employed in this Docker image needs more configuring.
+- | the ``lxde`` based interface employed in this Docker image needs more configuring.
-  Some things won't work as expected.
-For example ``lxterminal`` crashes.
+  | Some things won't work as expected.
+For example ``lxterminal`` may crash occasionally.
-- the resolution is set to 1280x1024x8 when remoting into an Open3D container.
+- | the resolution is set to 1280x1024x8 when remoting into an Open3D container.
-  Open3D windows are larger than this.
+  | Open3D windows are larger than this.
 The resolution will be increased in the future.
-- there are some rendering issues.
-When running the ``headless_sample.py`` sample from the docker terminal depth images are rendered and saved correctly to the disk however color images saved to the disk are black.
+- | there are some rendering issues.
+  | When running the ``headless_sample.py`` sample from the docker terminal depth images are rendered and saved correctly to the disk however color images saved to the disk are black.
-- for now running the Open3D docker container clones Open3D master to ``~/open3d_docker``.
+- | for now running the Open3D docker container clones Open3D master to ``~/open3d_docker``.
-  We are considering the following options:
+  | We are considering the following options:

     - let the user specify the destination
     - reuse the current location of Open3D.